-UK releases Facebook emails about data privacy
+Facebook emails show how it sought to leverage user data

-LONDON (AP) — The British Parliament has released some 250 pages worth of documents that show Facebook considered charging developers for data access.
+LONDON (AP) — A U.K. Parliament committee accused Facebook on Wednesday of cutting special deals with some advertisers to give them more access to data as it released 250 pages worth of documents on the tech giant’s internal discussions about the value of users’ personal information.

 Parliament’s media committee seized confidential Facebook documents from the developer of a now-defunct bikini photo searching app as part of its investigation into fake news.
-The documents show internal discussions about linking data to revenue.
+In a summary of key issues pertaining to the documents, the committee says Facebook “whitelisted” or gave preferential access to certain companies, such as Airbnb and Netflix, even after the tech giant announced changes in 2015 to end access to a user’s “friends.”

-“There’s a big question on where we get the revenue from,” CEO Mark Zuckerberg said in one email.
-“Do we make it easy for devs to use our payments/ad network but not require them?
-Do we require them?
-Do we just charge a rev share directly and let devs who use them get a credit against what they owe us?
-It’s not at all clear to me here that we have a model that will actually make us the revenue we want at scale.”
+“Facebook have clearly entered into whitelisting agreements with certain companies, which meant that after the platform changes in 2014/15 they maintained full access to friends data,” the committee said in a statement preceding the emails.
+“It is not clear that there was any user consent for this, nor how Facebook decided which companies should be whitelisted or not.”

 The parliament’s Digital, Culture, Media and Sport Committee received the documents from app developer Six4Three, which had acquired the files dating from 2013-2014, as part of a U.S. lawsuit against the social media giant.
 The app developer is suing Facebook over a change to the social network’s privacy policies in 2015 that led Six4Three to shut down its app, Pikinis, which let users find photos of their friends in bathing suits by searching their friends list.